OAuth-Apis/apis/README.md

 After this you can add your own ResourceServer and Client instances.
 See the tooltip's in the insert/ edit forms for more information about the attributes of Resource Servers and Clients.

+#### Admin privileges
-It is possible to have admin rights in the JS GUI, meaning you can edit / delete all of the known Resource Servers and Clients.
+It is possible to have admin privileges in the JS GUI, meaning you can edit / delete all of the known Resource Servers and Clients.
 A common usecase if you have a department responsible for the administration of ResourceServers and Clients.
 In order to obtain admin rights your
 AuthenticatedPrincipal needs to return true for the `isAdminPrincipal` method.
 The default implementation does not so and everyone can only edit / delete their own ResourceServers and Clients.
+The [surfconext authn submodule](https://github.com/OpenConextApps/apis/tree/master/apis-surfconext-authn) however serves as an example implementation that uses this feature.

 ### Component overview